Iranian woman beaten for not wearing veil

 Are women and men equal in the sight of God?

 Every Westerner thinks that Islam is very chauvinistic and oppressive towards women.
 In Islam of today as practiced by most traditional sectarian Muslims, this is very true.
-However, in true Islam (Submission), as revealed in the Quran, nothing could be farther from the truth.
+However, in true Islam (Submission), as revealed in the Qur'an, nothing could be farther from the truth.

 Aside from flat denial, it should be noted that some Muslim websites admit the suffering of Muslim women but deny Islamic responsibility, instead placing the blame on the surrounding culture: